Sand tiger shark: Annual migration

 Sand tigers in South Africa and Australia undertake an annual migration that may cover more than 1000 km.
 They pup during the summer in relatively cold water (temperature ca. 16 C).
 After parturition, they swim northwards toward sites where there are suitable rocks or caves, often at a water depth ca. 20 m, where they mate during and just after the winter.
 Mating normally takes place at night.
 After mating, they swim further north to even warmer water where gestation takes place.
-In the Autumn they return southwards to give birth in cooler water.
+In autumn they return southwards to give birth in cooler water.
 This round trip may encompass as much as 3000 km.
 The young sharks do not take part in this migration, but they are absent from the normal birth grounds during winter: it is thought that they move deeper into the ocean.
-At Cape Cod (USA), juveniles move away from coastal areas when water temperatures decreases below 16 °C and day length decreases to less than 12 h.
+At Cape Cod (USA), juveniles move away from coastal areas when water temperatures fall below 16 °C and day length decreases to less than 12 h.
 Juveniles, however, return to their usual summer haunts and as they become mature they start larger migratory movements.